revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- AMI stands for Amazon Machine Image.
-It is a virtual image used to create a virtual machine within an EC2 instance.
+- AMI stands for Amazon Machine Image.It is a virtual image used to create a virtual machine within an EC2 instance.

 </blockquote>